dy-hu-wt/pm-sim/README.md

 pm-sim run-agent --policy llm --reset --max-turns 40
 ```

-The flag is `--policy`, not `--polciy`.
 The LLM policy uses the OpenAI API to choose workplace tool calls, then the simulator executes those calls locally.
 The model does not get the evaluator as a tool during the episode; after the agent stops, the runner finalizes the world to the Friday deadline and grades that settled state.

 An LLM turn means one model decision round: the runner sends the current conversation/tool results to the model, waits for tool calls, runs those tools, and feeds the tool outputs back.
 A single model turn may contain more than one tool call.
 LLM runs print concise colorized progress lines with simulated time, action labels, logical time cost, and short results, such as `[agent] [Wed 2026-06-24 14:00] CHAT to luigi: ... — scheduled 1 reply event(s) (+5m)`.
 Add `--quiet` to suppress those logs.
 The LLM instructions ask for targeted coordination rather than broad check-ins.
 The agent action loop can stop when the agent calls `finish`, runs out of turns, or stops producing tool calls; the runner then advances to Friday as an operator finalization step before the final evaluation.
 The final summary prints both why the agent loop stopped and which deadline events/outcome were delivered; long runs show step counts plus recent steps instead of every action.